jonase/eastwood/README.next.md

 ;; Instead of being a constant string, it is one constructed by ;; evaluating an expression.
 This is most likely what was intended, ;; but the linter does not currently have a special check for this ;; kind of string-constructing expression.
+(TBD: Add some checks to ;; this linter for forms beginning with functions like str, format, ;; and maybe a few others).

 (deftest test1